 Antonia Beary was born in Cheshire and educated at Loreto Grammar, Altrincham and, after moving to Shropshire at a local comprehensive school.
 She went up to Trinity College, Cambridge to read Anglo-Saxon, Norse and Celtic, changing to English for her final degree.
 Having learnt to row with 1st & 3rd Trinity she subsequently represented the university and was Vice-President of CUWBC.
 Remaining in Cambridge after her PGCE in English and Drama and an MPhil in Education, she took up her first post at The Leys School, as teacher of English and Assistant Sixth Form Housemistress.
 Moving to Ampleforth College she taught English, was involved in drama and assorted publications, and was appointed Housemistress of the first girls’ House.
 In 2004 she became Head of Sixth Form at New Hall School and moved to Mayfield (formally St Leonards – Mayfield) as Pastoral Deputy Head in 2006.
 She was ‘upgraded’ to her current role of Headmistress in 2008.
 Antonia was formally the Chair of CISC [Catholic Independent Schools Conference], and is currently Honorary Treasurer of GSA which until recently involved being a Board member of ISEB.
 She is a governor at a local Catholic primary school and in any remaining spare time she enjoys travel, Shakespeare and champagne.

 As GSA Chief Executive, Donna is responsible for working with Girls’ Schools Association members and other stakeholders to encourage high standards of education for girls and to promote the benefits of being taught in a largely girls-only environment.
-She took up her role, in January 2021, at a critical time in the education sector, supporting GSA schools as they shape and navigate their way through the ‘new normal’ which the coronavirus public health crisis has necessitated.
+She took up her role in January 2021, at a critical time in the education sector, supporting GSA schools as they navigated their way through the ‘new normal’ which the Coronavirus public health crisis necessitated.

 Jane has over 30 years’ experience in educational management and leadership gained working in higher education, state and independent education sectors.
 Jane is responsible for leading the development and delivery of the Association’s membership and inspection services and facilitating professional support and development for members and their schools.
 Jane’s base is in the Leicester office.